 What should I do if I lost my Library card?

 It’s important to contact us right away to report a lost Library card so we can deactivate it.
 You may be responsible for any items checked out on a lost card.
 When you contact us, please include your full name, street address, and birthdate so we can confirm your identity.
-There is a $1 replacement fee for a new card.

 What should I do if I forgot my PIN?

 You can reset your PIN online.
 We can also easily reset your PIN for you.
 Please contact us and provide your full name, street address, and birthdate so we can look up your account.
 Please also include the 4-digit number you’d like to use as your PIN so we can reset it.
 If you have not used your Library card for several years, we may have removed your account from the system due to inactivity.
 We can check that for you as well.